jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 ![July 2022](/assets/images/post4_NVPowerJulyDays.png)

+Deriving July capacity for each hour of the day by taking the best 3 hours in that time slot throughout the month (mixing and matching days) does indeed produce a more complete estimate of solar utility capacity.
+Visible from the

 - In each month there are at least 5 days of unobstructed generation, from which I can derive a picture of ideal output
     - While there are periods of clouds and rain in Nevada (in January 2023 there are both from a west coast atmospheric river), the fact that the state is mostly desert makes this a good approximation, even accounting for the fact that there are multiple generation sites with slightly different conditions